The Art of the Australian Fairy

 Ida’s Magnum Opus “Elves and Fairies” was in fact one of the first fine art books to be published in Australia in 1916, and this limited edition goes for thousands of dollars today.
 However, you can usually find second hand copies of various small reproductions quite cheaply, like the “Little World of Elves & Fairies”.

-➤ Find Calla Editions Fairyland at Book Depository or Amazon
+➤ Find Calla Editions Fairyland at Amazon

 ➤ Look for a copy of the Deluxe 1st Edition Fairyland at Abes (OOP)